PLEASE BE AWARE OUR PHONES ARE TEMPORARILY DOWN

 For some people, emotional intelligence naturally develops with age and exposure to new people/situations.
 With this in mind, a person’s environment and upbringing can play a critical role in how their emotional intelligence develops.
 A child raised in a household where the parents lack emotional intelligence may struggle to understand their own emotions and others.

-Some underlying conditions can also impact emotional intelligence, such as autism, bipolar disorder, or addiction.
+Some underlying conditions can also impact emotional intelligence, such as autism, Anxiety, Depression, Bipolar Disorders or addiction.
 Personality types and lifestyle choices can further affect how someone’s EQ develops.
 Nevertheless, it is possible to improve your emotional intelligence, just like you can any other form of intelligence.

 What Emotional Intelligence Could Do for Your Life